XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_XiaoxiaoRen.md

 * What tasks I worked on:

+  * Refine level 3 code.
+  * Add game music for background and part of characters.

 * What I plan to work on next:

+  * Finish command patter.
+  * Add other music.
+  * Make Ad video.

 * What tasks are blocked waiting on another team member:

+  * Wait for state patter and strategy pattern finish.

 * XP Core Value I keep:

+  **Feedback** : Provide feedback to each other about the difficulties of each level.

 ## Week 4

 * What tasks I worked on:

+  * Finish command patter.
+  * Add all other music.
+  * Make Ad video.

-* What I plan to work on next:
+* What I plan to work on next: N/A

-* What tasks are blocked waiting on another team member:
+* What tasks are blocked waiting on another team member: N/A

 * XP Core Value I keep:

+  **Feedback** : Provide feedback to each other about UML diagrams and Ad video.